Notre Dame takes home win streak into matchup with No. 20 Michigan State

 Michigan State Spartans (5-2) at Notre Dame Fighting Irish (5-1)

-The Spartans have gone 0-0 away from home.
-Michigan State ranks fifth in the Big Ten with 16.4 assists per game led by A.J Hoggard averaging 6.6.
+The Spartans play their first true road game after going 5-2 with a 3-2 record in neutral-site games to start the season.
+Michigan State is 2-1 in one-possession games.

-TOP PERFORMERS: Nate Laszewski is shooting 45.8% from beyond the arc with 1.8 made 3-pointers per game for the Fighting Irish, while averaging 18.2 points and 8.7 rebounds.
-Dane Goodwin is shooting 49.2% and averaging 14.3 points for Notre Dame.
+TOP PERFORMERS: Laszewski is scoring 18.2 points per game and averaging 8.7 rebounds for the Fighting Irish.
+Trey Wertz is averaging 1.8 made 3-pointers for Notre Dame.

-Tyson Walker is scoring 15.6 points per game and averaging 3.1 rebounds for the Spartans.
-Joey Hauser is averaging 13.9 points for Michigan State.
+Joey Hauser is shooting 47.2% from beyond the arc with 2.4 made 3-pointers per game for the Spartans, while averaging 13.9 points and 6.6 rebounds.
+Tyson Walker is averaging 15.6 points and 4.6 assists for Michigan State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.